 If any information is sent to you about your interview, please ensure you read it carefully.
-Most interviews are group interviews, so you will meet some of the other applicants who are hoping to join the course.
+Many interviews are group interviews, so you will meet some of the other applicants who are hoping to join the course.

-Please note that evidence of prior work experience is especially relevant for those who do not meet the entry requirements for the course they are applying for, and are therefore relying on previous relevant work experience to gain entry.
+Please note that evidence of prior work experience may be especially relevant for those who do not meet the entry requirements for the course they are applying for, and are therefore relying on previous relevant work experience to gain entry.
 It is also relevant for those who must evidence a certain number of volunteering hours to gain entry to their course.